manish-garodia/manish-garodia/common/lib-cellar/procedures/oracle-em/oracle-em.md

 	1. `emctl` is executed from the correct `OMS home`.
 	1. `emctl` file size is not zero bytes.

-		 If it is zero bytes refer [Note 1404623.1](https://support.oracle.com/epmos/faces/DocumentDisplay?parent=DOCUMENT&sourceId=1495519.1&id=1404623.1): How to Recreate the emctl Script for the Enterprise Manager OMS
+		 If it is zero bytes refer [Note 1404623.1](https://support.oracle.com/epmos/faces/DocumentDisplay?parent=DOCUMENT&sourceId=1495519.1&id=1404623.1): How to re-create the emctl script for the Enterprise Manager OMS

 	1. Repository database and listener are up
 	1. SYSMAN connectivity to repository db is successful.